shansou504/raspberry-pi-camera-audio-stream-to-browser/README.md

 ```
 ```

 Add the rtmp server block (above the html block) with the hls application (below) to receive the stream.
+Reference the [documentation](https://github.com/arut/nginx-rtmp-module)

 ```
 rtmp {